oasis-tcs/openc2-tc-ops/Documentation-Norms.md

 * Update "working" Branch in the Personal Fork with OASIS Repo "working" Branch (do this if pull request have been approved to the "working" branch of the OASIS Repo)

-## C.1 Create OASIS "release" Branch
+## C.1 Create OASIS "working" Branch

 **From GitHub OASIS Repo**

 * From the "master" branch, click on the "Branch" drop-down button.

-* Type the branch name, "release" into the text box.

-* Click the link to "Create Branch: release from 'master'"

-## C.2 Create OASIS "working" Branch

-**From GitHub OASIS Repo**

-* From the "release" branch, click on the "Branch" drop-down button.

 * Type the branch name, "working", into the text box.

-* Click the link to "Create Branch: working from 'release'"
+* Click the link to "Create Branch: working from 'master'"

 ## C.3 Fork OASIS Repository